TheLocust3/full-stack-vm/asm/docs/INSTRUCTIONS.md

 Ex.
 MOVE 1 B
 Ex.
 MOVE 1 10

+## PUSH

+Push the value in ARG1 to the top of the stack..

+Arguments:

+- ARG1: value to push to top of stack
+- ARG2: none

+Ex.
+PUSH 10

+## POP

+Pop the value on the top of the stack into the register specified in ARG1.

+Arguments:

+- ARG1: destination register
+- ARG2: none

+Ex.
+POP A

 ## ADD

-Adds the value in register specified in ARG1 to the value in register specified in ARG2 and stores the result in the register specified in ARG2
+Adds the value in register specified in ARG1 to the value in register specified in ARG2 and stores the result in the register specified in ARG2.

 Arguments: